simon036/Capstone-Project-Meal-Tracker/TOOLKIT.md

-# Prompt-Powered Kickstart: Go Currency Converter CLI Toolkit
+# Prompt-Powered Kickstart: Go Meal Tracker CLI Toolkit

 ## 1. Title & Objective
-**Getting Started with Go – Currency Converter CLI**
+**Getting Started with Go – Meal Tracker CLI**

 - **Chosen Technology:** Go (Golang)
 - **Why Go?** Go is a statically typed, compiled language designed for simplicity and efficiency.
 It’s widely used for backend services, cloud infrastructure, and command-line tools.
-- **End Goal:** Build and run a CLI tool that converts currencies using real-time exchange rates from exchangerate-api.com.
+- **End Goal:** Build and run a CLI tool that helps users log meals, calories, and meal times, and view daily summaries.

 ## 2. Quick Summary of the Technology
 Go is an open-source programming language developed by Google.
 It is known for its simplicity, concurrency support, and fast compilation.
 Go is used in cloud services (e.g., Docker, Kubernetes), web servers, and CLI tools.